-An initial PubMed search for Systematic reviews was conducted on the 17 February 2021 using a combination of words for ‘transmission’ AND ‘COVID-19’ (full search string below).
+An initial PubMed search for Systematic reviews was conducted on the 17 February 2021.
 Supplementary topic specific searches were undertaken when evidence in systematic reviews was not sufficient and individual studies were included, but these do not represent a complete list of studies.
-Grey literature including publications from key organisations such as the World Health Organisation were also included.
-Living evidence tables are monitored and updated daily.
+Grey literature including publications from key organisation's such as the World Health Organisation were also included.
+Living evidence tables are monitored and updated regularly.
 To monitor the evidence, a PubMed search has been set up to receive automatic alerts daily, the Critical Intelligence Unit daily evidence digest database is searched daily, and grey literature is monitored through targeted searches.

 Living evidence tables include some links to low quality sources and an assessment of the original source has not been undertaken.
 Sources are monitored daily but due to rapidly emerging information, tables may not always reflect the most current evidence.
 The tables are not peer reviewed, and inclusion does not imply official recommendation nor endorsement of NSW Health.

 Last updated on 20 Sep 2021